GummieHihihi/DE-Excercise123/Excercise2/README.md

 2. to run the project, you need :
 - clone and open the project in your IntelliJ IDLE
 - go to Terminal ->run the following command:
+- Run the folling command :
-+ clean : mvn clean
++ clean install : mvn clean install
-+ compile : mvn clean
-+ test : mvn test
++ execute : mvn exec:java -D"exec.mainClass"="Main"
-+ then go to main class -> right click -> run main